kunal-kushwaha/DSA-Bootcamp-Java/assignments/3-conditionals-loops.md

 21. LCM Of Two Numbers Program In Java
 22. Java Program Vowel Or Consonant
 23. Check If A Number is Perfect Number Or Not In Java
-24. Check Leap Year Or Not
+24. Check If The Given Year Is Leap Year Or Not
 25. Kunal is allowed to go out with his friends only on the even days of a given month.
 Write a program to check if he can go out in the month of August.
 26. Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
 The list terminates when the user enters a zero.